EyeCare Optical

 Conjunctivitis

-Conjunctivitis (more commonly known as pink eye) is an inflammation or infection of the conjunctiva (a transparent membrane) that lines the white part of your eye and the inside of the eyelids.
-When the tiny blood vessels in the conjunctiva become inflamed, the result is the whites of your eyes looking reddish or pink.
+Conjunctivitis, more commonly known as pink eye, is an inflammation or infection of the conjunctiva (a transparent membrane) that lines the white part of your eye and the inside of the eyelids.
+This causes the tiny blood vessels to make your eyes look reddish or pink.
+Since the condition can be contagious, it is important to get diagnosed and treated by an Optometrist or Ophthalmologist as early as possible to prevent spreading it to others.

 The most common symptoms of conjunctivitis include the following in one or both eyes: